China's economy slowed in the last quarter as weak consumer demand dragged on growth

 The four-day meeting of the Communist Party’s 205-member Central Committee is the third plenary session of a five-year term that started in 2022.
 This year’s meeting was expected to be held last year, but was delayed.

+The policies resulting from the closed-door meetings are likely to come days after it ends.

-Such meetings typically focus on long-term issues, but business owners and investors are watching to see if the party announces any immediate measures to try to counter a prolonged downturn in the property market and persistent malaise that has suppressed China’s post-COVID-19 recovery.
+Party plenums usually focus on long-term issues, but business owners and investors are watching for any immediate measures to counter a prolonged downturn in the property market and persistent malaise that has suppressed China’s post-COVID-19 recovery.